codevski/codevski/README.md

 # 👋

-**Building tools for gamers, developers, and the occasional migraine sufferer.**
+**Bad at changelogs.
+Built a product about it...**

-Currently crafting **relyf**, a mobile app helping migraine sufferers track triggers and find relief faster.
+Currently crafting **Releasd**, a release notes and changelog platform that turns git history into beautiful, embeddable changelogs.

 ## What drives me